HEGSRR/HEGSRR-Template/data/readme.md

 # Data

-Store all of your research data.
+Store all of your research data in subdirectories here.
 It is recommended that raw data not be altered once downloaded or collected.
 Maintaining a separate raw data file facilitates reproducibility be preserving a common point of analytical origin.
 It is similarly recommended that whenever possible data processing, transformation, or manipulation be completed with code as this practice facilitates re-analysis and reduces opportunities of confusion.

-Complete the [data_metadata.csv](data_metadata.csv) file indexing each data file, including the fields:
+Complete the [data_metadata.csv](data_metadata.csv) file indexing each **raw** and **derived** data file, including the fields:

-- path
+- `path`: the path from data folder, e.g. `raw\private\`
-- name
+- `name`: the file name
-- format
+- `format`: the file format, e.g. shapefile, geopackage, CSV, geotiff
-- sources, where sources may be the original data provider for raw data, or the raw files from which data was derived for cleaned data.
+- `sources`: sources may be the original data provider for raw data, or the raw files from which data was derived for derived data.
+- `metadata`: a list of metadata files for this data source, stored in the `data\metadata` folder
+- `status`: which may be `included` for data included in the repository, `acquire` for data that must be downloaded, accessed, or created seperately, or `derive` for data that must be derived by procedures and/or code.

-Researchers are strongly encouraged to include additional metadata alongside raw data sources.
+Researchers are strongly encouraged to include additional metadata in the `metadata` folder.